ChristianSiegert/panoptikos/README.md

 ## Development

 This project uses [Closure Library](https://developers.google.com/closure/library/) as JavaScript library.
-Additionally, if the server is started in production mode, [Closure Compiler](https://developers.google.com/closure/compiler/) is used to compile all JavaScript code into a single JavaScript file.
+Stylesheets are compiled into a single file with [Closure Stylesheets](http://code.google.com/p/closure-stylesheets/).
+Additionally, if the server is started in production mode, [Closure Compiler](https://developers.google.com/closure/compiler/) is used to compile JavaScript files into a single file.

 ### Generating the Closure Library dependency tree